strohs/maze-algorithms/README.md

       run each algorithm, plus how to find the shortest path through a maze.

 - JavaScript (NodeJs)
-    - all javascript code is located in the `nodejs` directory, run the main.js file:  `node main.js` to kick off an example script that will generate a 10x15 maze using each maze generation algorithm.
+    - all javascript code is located in the `nodejs` directory
+    - run the main.js file:  `node main.js` to kick off an example script that will generate a 10x15 maze using each maze generation algorithm.

 - Python
     - all Python code is located in the `python` directory.